December 2010 North American blizzard: North Carolina

+Mid-Atlantic states

+Late on December 25, WPVI-TV announced that the National Weather Service had issued blizzard warnings for northern and parts of central New Jersey, New York City, Long Island and coastal southern New England.
+Amtrak's Acela Express and regular Northeast Regional service was shut down completely between Boston and New York.
 Areas to the east of New York City received 10 to 20 inches while 20 to 30 inches of snow fell across New York City, Northeast and Central New Jersey and the Lower Hudson Valley.
 Areas receiving the most snow are between Kendall Park and Elizabeth and between Brick and Atlantic City in New Jersey.
 This was because multiple convective bands of heavy snow fed in off the ocean into the large stationary very heavy snow band (with occasional lightning) over the areas that received 20 to 30 inches.
 These areas received snowfall totals over 24.0 in.
 A secondary heavy snow/rain band formed across Eastern Massachusetts the night of December 26.
 Southern New England including Boston saw more than 1 ft of snow.
 Even areas of coastal Virginia saw more than 1 ft of snow, and North Carolina received more than 6.0 in.

-Washington, D.C., and Baltimore and their environs were largely spared this storm, receiving little accumulation despite large snowfall totals further east on the Delmarva Peninsula.
+WCAU-TV in Philadelphia forecast a snowfall of between 10 and 20 in in Philadelphia itself (which received 12.2 in), while nearby Trenton, New Jersey and parts of southern New Jersey were expected to receive snowfalls of 20 in or more.
+Wind gusts were expected to reach between 40 and 50 mph.